Back pain: what to do? (In chronological order)

 It is often recommended to do cardio to stay in shape, and lose those extra pounds.
 Let me tell you that we underestimate the benefits of cardiovascular activity on back pain!

-Among the benefits, we note a decrease in the sensitivity of the nerves (think of the sciatica and cruralgia!), improving the quality of sleep, optimizing the immune system, reducingchronic inflammation, mood enhancement, and so on!
+Among the benefits, we note a decrease in the sensitivity of the nerves (think of the sciatica and cruralgia !), improving the quality of sleep, optimizing the immune system, reducingchronic inflammation, improved mood, and so on!

 Try to incorporate a "cardio" type activity into your routine.
 Brisk walking, swimming, cycling, any activity that helps to increase your heart rate without aggravating your low back pain can be practiced.